MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deployment-history.md

 The following section lists the deployment history limitations.

 * Detailed information is displayed from June 2022.
-Prior to this date, summarized information is displayed.
+Before this date, summarized information is displayed.

 * Deployment history displays the name of the item during deployment.
 When you change an item's name, deployment history treats it as a new item.
 In such cases, the item with the changed name will appear in the log for the first time, after it's deployed.